Lead Pencil Studio

 Lead Pencil Studio is the working name of the art and architecture collaborative founded in 1997 by Annie Han and Daniel Mihalyo.
-Lead Pencil Studio purses, collaboration in installation art, site-specific art, and functional architecture.
-They are winners of the 2007 Founder's Rome Prize in Architecture from the American Academy in Rome, and were recognized in 2006 as one of the 'Emerging Voices' by the Architectural League of New York.
+Lead Pencil Studio are the winners of the 2007 Founder's Rome Prize in Architecture from the American Academy in Rome and were recognized in 2006 as one of the 'Emerging Voices' by the Architectural League of New York.

 Notable installations

 Maryhill Double

 Built directly across from the Maryhill Museum, on the plateaus that overlook the Columbia River Gorge, Maryhill Double was a temporary installation/building that duplicated the exact interior volume of the museum that is mirrored.
 Standing from July 5, 2006, through October 1, 2006, and constructed solely from scaffolding and blue construction netting, Maryhill Double re-framed not only the unusual history of the Maryhill Museum but also the significance of constructing architecture within unadulterated landscapes.
 Critics have noted that "The museum and its ghost-like Double work as a paired form, operating to emphasize the scale of their plateau site and to dramatize the role of human effort and desire to engage nature or subdue it".
 Ironically enough, during its lifespan the Double was classified as a "billboard" for zoning and legal purposes.